pifroggi/vs_align/README.md

 Can be "cpu", or "cuda" for use with an Nvidia GPU.
 This will be very slow on CPU.

 > [!TIP]
-> While this is pretty good at aligning very different looking clips ([see comparisons](https://slow.pics/c/bhfAcZYI)), you will make it easier and get better results by prefiltering to make ref as close to clip as possible.
+> While this is good at aligning very different looking clips ([see comparisons](https://slow.pics/c/T71U8Ewk)), you will make it easier and get better results by prefiltering to make ref as close to clip as possible.
 For example:
 > - Always crop black bars.
 > - If clip has vastly different brightness, make ref roughly match.
 > - If clip has vastly different colors, make ref roughly match.